BalintKoczor/fast-spherical-phase-space/README.md

 calculates the coefficients K\_{\lambda}^{lm} required for calculating the Fourier series representation of phase-space functions.
 It takes precalulated parity operators as an argument.

-The example provided in Precalculate\_Kernel.c calculates this kernel for Wigner functions (s=0) up to dimension 30 -- using the precalculated parity operators provided by ./Parity.tar.gz up to dimension 120.
-The resulting precalculated kernels are used by Precalculate\_Kernel.c and by the Mathematica and Matlab examples.
+The example provided in Precalculate\_Kernel.c calculates the kernels for Wigner functions (s=0) up to dimension 30 -- using the precalculated parity operators provided by ./Parity.tar.gz up to dimension 120.
+The resulting precalculated kernels are used by EfficientCalculation.c and by the Mathematica and Matlab codes.

 ### Matlab example

+A simple example is provided in example.m which calculates the Wigner function of a Schroedinger cat spinstate for a given dimension.
+This program requires the precalculated kernels in ./Calculated/Kernels -- these are extracted from ./Kernels.tar.gz for dimensions up to 30 when running ```./build.sh``` or ```./build.bat```.

+Run the example by typing in the command line ```matlab -r "run .\example.m" ``` or in the Matlab terminal ```run .\example.m```.

 ### Mathematica examples